AlbertWhite/WebPerf-with-Google-Analytics/readme.md

 - [x] add GA
 - [x] Track page loading time by route
 - [x] Understand common metrics
-- [ ] Try with GA times API and navigation performance API to upload userTime
+- [x] Try with GA times API and navigation performance API to upload userTime
+- [ ] Upload time data by gtag.js
 - [ ] Implement the substract of two times in order to track the key metric
 - [ ] Talk with collegues for suggestions
 - [ ] Test with React profiler API, find the useful metrics
 - [ ] Create helper functions, or a hook to track the metrics above
 - [ ] Create customized dimension in GA, push the data to GA with the help of gtag.js
 - [ ] Do we need to hide GA track key
-- [ ] Track user conversion time ?via google tag manager. gtag.js
+- [ ] Track user conversion time ?

 ## Description